If you are rich, then yes, why not? Spend $20.8K on a 1 carat D flawless diamond, like this one on James Allen.

 In short, these two grades will not show any yellow color to the naked eye, but if you want more details, we encourage you to go over H vs. G color Comparison post.

-Having that said, it’s obvious that the D color is waaaay too high from the recommendation you will hear from any expert, you’re talking about 3 grades higher from a color that is guaranteed 100% to appear completely colorless.
+Having that said, it’s obvious that the D color is way too high from the recommendation you will hear from any expert, you’re talking about 3 grades higher from a color that is guaranteed 100% to appear completely colorless.

-Flawless Clarity Grade – Where it Stands?
+Where Flawless Clarity Grade Stands?

 Diamonds are created under tremendous amounts of pressure and heat.
 Under a 100 miles depth, and a 2,000 Fahrenheit temperature, with an exerted pressure of more than 70,000 pounds per inch square, too much physics we know!